rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 \abst{g}: \Prpd
 $$

-- *projections*:
+- \projs
   - $n(\abst{g}): \Nb$ - the number of inputs.
   - $m(\abst{g}): \Nb$ - the number of outputs.
   - $\pin(\abst{g}): \Color^{n(\abst{g})}$ - the profile for the inputs.
   - $\pout(\abst{g}): \Color^{m(\abst{g})}$ - the profile for the outputs.
   - $\eval(\abst{g}): \Program(\pin(\abst{g}), \pout(\abst{g}))$ - the canonical program of the properad.
   - there are more projections defined later.
-- *notation*: the hat $\abst{g}$ indicates that properads are an abstract gates.
+- \subnotation{hat} the hat $\abst{g}$ indicates that properads are abstract gates.

-- *motivation*:
-  - Single source of truth for contributions to the gate constraint polynomial and circuit for gates of its kind.
-  - Circuit construction is an expression of an algebraic theory[^properad] which allows us to reason about circuits algebraically, facilitating the following:
+\motivdef it acts as single source of truth for contributions to the gate constraint polynomial and circuit for gates of its kind.
+Moreover, circuit construction with it is an expression of an algebraic theory[^properad] which allows us to reason about circuits algebraically, facilitating the following:

 - Optimizations via rewriting / caching of existing wires
 - Formal reasoning / writing proofs about the circuit structure of a program.

 [^properad]: https://ncatlab.org/nlab/show/gebra+theory